About the author

 He started building the site in February of 2001 and had the initial elements completed within a year.
 He then focused on reading every book he could get his hands on relating to The American Revolution.
 He estimates that he has read over 200 books on the subject but remains a huge supporter and evangelist of John Adams' legacy.
 To Logan, Independence may not have occurred for several generations if at all if not for Adams.

 He let the site stand for years while doing research and visiting historical sites up and down the east coast.
 One day he did a search for "theamericanrevolution.org" and found thousands of entries.
-Surprised and delighted he made a commitment to update the site's look and feel as well as the content taking care to ensure that the existing content remained.
-Stability seems to be extremely important for teachers who place trust in out site.
-As a result in February of 2010 the site redesign was "soft launched" with the home page, battle page and important people page all updated with a cleaner and more readable design.
-So far the feedback has been positive and we have several new things planned for 2010 including indexed and searchable documents, virtual tours of historic sites, and many other items.
-Check back for more information.
+Surprised and delighted he made a significant investment to update the site's look and feel as well as the content taking care to ensure that the existing content remained.
+Stability seems to be extremely important for teachers who place trust in out site so we therefore ensure that we keep the pages and the associated URL's the same to ensure that content that is referenced in a lesson plan does not change.

-Logan is committed to helping in the education and awareness of The American Revolution for both children and adults.
+We are committed to helping in the education and awareness of The American Revolution for both children and adults.